swoboda/getfider.com/content/docs/hosting-instance.md

 <ul>
 <li>
   <b>PostgreSQL 9.6 Database</b>
-  <p>This tutorial uses a Docker PostgreSQL image for the sake of simplicity.</p>
+  <p>This tutorial uses a Docker PostgreSQL image for the sake of simplicity, but we highly recommend you to use a database outside Docker.</p>
 </li>
 <li>
   <b>E-mail sender service:</b>